Our goal is to share information and products that are truly helpful to renters.

 Here are 10 ways to get the cheapest car insurance rates:

 Car insurance calculators like this one offered by Insurify are a handy shortcut that make researching and comparing car insurance rates less of a big ol’ pain.
-Many people tend to stay with the same auto insurance carrier for years.
-But the car insurance market is highly competitive and constantly changing.
-If you shop around a bit, you may find cheap car insurance at a different company.
+Many people tend to stay with the same auto insurance carrier for years, but the car insurance market is highly competitive and constantly changing.
+If you shop around a bit, you may find cheaper car insurance at a different company.
 Get at least three quotes.
-(Want a handy shortcut?
-Compare insurance companies online with us through Insurify.)

 2. Ask about driver discounts

 When you’re shopping for car insurance, ask for discounts.
 There are various discounts available.
-Here are some common discounts:
+Here are some of the most common discounts:

 - Low mileage.
 Less time on the road means less risk of an accident.
 Do you drive fewer than 10,000 miles a year?
 Are you a carpooler?
 Mention things like this to your agent to get a low-mileage discount.
 Consider usage-based or pay-per-mile insurance programs, too (see below).